Mr-Smyth/circles/docs/Testing.md

 * :hammer: TEST:
     * Provided a name in mixed case to the first name, last name and selected a DOB.
 * :clipboard: RESULT:
-    * Results for that name, and DOB returned from MongoDB as expected.
+    * Results for that name and DOB returned from MongoDB as expected.
     * Results were filtered down to reflect the more detailed search.

 All results were displayed in a column of clickable results.

 ### In the case of Errors:

 * :hammer: TEST:
-    * Provided a name to the name fields that was not in the Mongo collection.
+    * Provided a name to the name fields that were not in the Mongo collection.
 * :clipboard: RESULT:
-    * The error message passed into the home template from the search function, was succesfully displayed in bold.
+    * The error message passed into the home template from the search function, was successfully displayed in bold.

-This did not freeze or break the site, and allowed the user to click on the search button, and attempt another search.
+This did not freeze or break the site and allowed the user to click on the search button, and attempt another search.
 The message reflected the error.

-*In all cases the pages styling rendered as expected on both mobile, tablet and desktop.*
+*In all cases the styling of the page rendered as expected on both mobile, tablet and desktop.*

 </details>